• Skip to primary navigation

 A batch of pumpkin chocolate chip bars cut into squares.

-These pumpkin chocolate chip bars are going to become your new favourite fall dessert.
-They are easy to make, soft and gooey and bursting with chocolate chips.
-These dessert bars are also gluten free and dairy free (but you would never know it).
+These gluten-free pumpkin chocolate chip bars are going to become your new favourite fall dessert.
+They are easy to make, soft and gooey, and bursting with chocolate chips.
+These dessert bars are also refined sugar free and dairy-free (but you would never know it).

 A batch of pumpkin chocolate chip cookie bars cut into pieces.